FT. LAUDERDALE DOMESTIC VIOLENCE LAWYER

 If you have been charged with this offense by way of an arrest, you may feel embarrassed and upset at the situation.
 It is the goal of the Law Office of Dave L. Simmons, P.A. to have your case dismissed or the charges reduced to a lesser offense by utilizing every defense strategy available including:.

-- Wavier of Prosecution: When the alleged victim in a domestic violence case does not wish to press charges in the case, a defense attorney can help facilitate a Waiver of Prosecution.
+- Wavier of Prosecution: When the alleged victim in a domestic violence case does not wish to press charges in the case, a skilled Broward Defense Lawyer can help facilitate a Waiver of Prosecution.
 A Wavier of Prosecution is an affidavit signed and notarized by the alleged victim indicating a desire not to press charges.
 My firm, in this circumstance, would seek outside counsel to speak with the alleged victim as to avoid any appearance of a conflict of interest.
 The Waiver can also be generated through the State Attorney's Victim Advocate Unit.
-All though helpful and persuasive in a domestic violence case, a Waiver of Prosecution will not have the ultimate effect of dismissing the case.
+All though helpful and persuasive in a domestic violence case, a Waiver of Prosecution may not have the ultimate effect of dismissing the case.
 The State Attorney's Office will have discretion to go forward with charges even when an alleged victim has made his or her intentions clear that they do not want to go forward and press charges.

 - Defense of Others: It is a defense to use force against another individual if that person reasonably it is necessary to prevent a family relationship member from harmed by another individual.